microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/adsdashboard.png)

-First, you'll review Data Discovery & Classification (DD&C).
-Select the **Data Discovery & Classification** box.
+First, you'll review Data Discovery & Classification (DD&C) which provides advanced capabilities for discovering, classifying, labeling, and reporting the sensitive data in your database.
+For more information, refer to the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-data-discovery-and-classification?tabs=azure-t-sql).

+For this step, select the **Data Discovery & Classification** box.
 This wizard type of view is similar (but not exactly matching) to the Data Discovery & Classification tool that exists in SQL Server today through SSMS.
-Using the SSMS wizard is **not supported** for Azure SQL, but you can achieve similar functionality here.
+Using the SSMS wizard is **supported** for Azure SQL Managed Instance but **not supported** for Azure SQL Database, but you can achieve similar functionality using the Azure portal (supported for both Azure SQL Database and Managed Instance).

+> Note: T-SQL can be used across all deployment options to add/remove column classifications and to retrieve classifications.
+Refer to the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-data-discovery-and-classification?tabs=azure-t-sql#subheading-5) for details.

 Select the information bar that says **We have found XX columns with classification recommendations**.